-An idea of the potential tonnage estimates was provided in work by Minrom which is shown in the table (shown at the bottom of the previous page) - although it has to be pointed out that more work is required before the management team can properly understand how much graphite can be recovered.
+An idea of the potential tonnage estimates was provided via work completed by technical consultants Minrom which is shown in the table (shown at the bottom of the previous page) - although it has to be pointed out that more work is required before the management team can properly understand how much graphite can be recovered.
 As per this table, a substantial part of the Orom Cross deposit is hosted near to surface (0-20m) which has been weathered to create a soft clay type material (saprolite).
 This provides the company with some big advantages.
 Firstly, it is free digging with a low stripping ratio which means that mining costs will be low.
 Secondly, this soft material is unlikely to require any primary crushing and grinding circuit hence lower capital expenditure to get into production and lower operating costs through the circuit.
-The need for less processing also points to better preservation of large flakes through the processing circuit.
+Finally the need for less processing also points to better preservation of large flakes through the processing circuit.